 |Model||Spark Plug Gap (Range)|

-Note that you may come across a few NGK plugs that have similar model numbers, such as the BPR6ES or the BP6ES-11.
+Note that you may come across a few NGK plugs that have similar model numbers, such as the BPR6ES-11 (which we also sell) or the BP6ES-11.
 These are ultimately the same plug, but have slight differences.
-The BPR6ES merely means that it is a resistance plug which is used suppressing electrical interference caused by sparking.
-This can be helpful in cars that have on-board computer systems so in a vintage car like the 240Z, a resistor plug isn’t really necessary.
+The ‘R’ in BPR6ES-11 simply means that the spark plug features a resistance band which is used to suppress electrical interference caused by sparking.
+This can be helpful in cars that have on-board computer systems such as the 280ZX.
+In a vintage car like the 240Z, a resistor plug isn’t really necessary.
 In fact, resistor plugs actually cause a decrease in spark power, but it is so slight that it wouldn’t really make a noticeable difference.
-If you can only find NGK BPR6ES plugs they will work just fine.
-The BP6ES-11 is the same plug, just pre-gapped to 0.044in (1.1mm), but since you will be checking (and modifying) the plug gap, you can purchase those and they will work.
+The ‘-11’ in BPR6ES-11 or BP6ES-11 is the same plug, just pre-gapped to 0.044in (1.1mm).
+Since you will likely be gapping these spark plugs yourself, whether or not the plug you buy is pre-gapped is probably irrelevant.

 To remove, you will want to use a 21mm or 13/16in deep/sparkplug socket, such as this one.
 You may find that some plugs do not look all that worn or in need of replacement, but in general it is always a good idea to replace all 6 at once with brand new plugs.
 If you choose to use anti-seize, be careful not to apply too much.
 Lightly applying some grease to the threads should be enough though.
 Torque the plugs to 11-15 ft. lbs.